Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Peer effects are partially collinear in random dot product graphs

+A proof is given in Appendix~\ref{app:partial-id-details}.
+Informally, Assumptions~\ref{assum:growth:sparsity},~\ref{assum:Fsparse:interact},~\ref{assum:F:extremes:norho}~and~\ref{assum:F:momentratio} state that the network is fairly dense, that the expected minimum degree of the network is growing, that no individual latent position $\X_i$ has an overly large spectral norm, and that the $\X_i$ have a finite second moment.
+These assumptions are relatively standard for the random dot product graph literature.

-Theorem \ref{thm:rdpg} states that the linear-in-means model with latent positions as nodal covariates is typically asymptotically well-behaved provided that there a mild amount of variation in $\X$, which will induce degree heterogeneity, and at most $d-2$ columns of $GX$ are present in the generative model.
-See Appendix~\ref{app:partial-id-details} for a proof and details about the technical conditions.
-Two entries of $(\alpha, \beta, \delta_1, \delta_2, \dots, \delta_d)$ need to be set to zero in the data generating process to achieve a non-singular design matrix in the limit because $GX$ is asymptotically colinear with both the intercept column $1_n$ and the contagion column $GY$.
-There is additionally a knife-edge failure case that we discuss in Appendix \ref{app:partial-id-details}.
+Theorem~\ref{thm:rdpg} states that the linear-in-means model with latent positions as nodal covariates is typically asymptotically well-behaved provided that (1) there is a mild amount of variation in $\X$, which will induce degree heterogeneity, and (2) two of the intercept, contagion or interference columns are dropped.
+Two entries of $(\alpha, \beta, \delta_1, \delta_2, \dots, \delta_d)$ need to be set to zero in the data generating process to achieve a non-singular design matrix in the limit, since $\G \X$ is asymptotically collinear with both the intercept column $\onevec_n$ and the contagion column $\G \Y$.